Diyou/.cmake/README.md

 - #### **_DEBUGGING_:**

   - .cmake can automatically copy launch configurations (launch.json) into .vscode depending on the currently configured compiler (see [Options](Options.cmake))
-  - [F5] or launch the default configuration <br>
+  - [F5] or launch the default configuration
-    **_NOTE:_** Don't use the cmake-tools debug icon
+    <br>**_NOTE:_** Don't use the cmake-tools debug icon

 - #### **_Intellisense_:**
-  Until cpptools fully supports c++20 modules and import std; I suggest to install vscode-clangd and disable the intellisense engine<br>
+  Until cpptools fully supports c++20 modules and import std; I suggest to install vscode-clangd and disable the intellisense engine
-  .cmake can adjust the clangd.path automatically when crosscompiling
+  <br>.cmake can adjust the clangd.path automatically when crosscompiling
+  <br>**_NOTE:_** Run the 'clangd: Restart language server' command after switching presets or initial build.